active-logic/howl/README.md

     test/
 ```

-While `PROJECT` may be anything you like, many commands expect `src` and `test`.
+While `PROJECT` may be anything you like, most commands assume `src` and `test`.

-A greetings program would look like this:
+A greetings program:

 ```howl
 ○ Greetings{